pdm-project/pdm/docs/docs/advanced.md

 ```

 !!! danger "NOTE"
   For GitHub Action users, there is a [known compatibility issue](https://github.com/actions/virtual-environments/issues/2803) on Ubuntu virtual environment.
   If PDM parallel install is failed on that machine you should either set `parallel_install` to `false` or set env `LD_PRELOAD=/lib/x86_64-linux-gnu/libgcc_s.so.1`.
+  It is already handled by the `pdm-project/setup-pdm` action.